Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Preliminaries and notation

+Note that in any semistrong edge coloring of $G$, every edge $e$ must receive a color different from that of every edge $f\in F(e)$.
+We now make another useful observation.

 \begin{observation} Let $G$ be a graph with maximum degree $\Delta$.
-For any edge $e=uv$ of $G$,
+Then, for any edge $e=uv$ of $G$,

-Moreover, if equality holds, then each vertex in $ N(u)\cup N(v)$ is of degree $\Delta$. \end{observation} \begin{pf} Let $e=uv$ be an edge of $G$.
+Moreover, if equality holds, then every vertex in $ N(u)\cup N(v)$ is of degree $\Delta$ in $G$. \end{observation} \begin{proof} Let $e=uv$ be an edge of $G$.
 On the one hand, according to the partition of its $2$-neighbors, it is not difficult to see that \allowdisplaybreaks[4]

 On the other hand, since $G$ is a graph with maximum degree $\Delta$, we have

 Combining the above two inequalities, it holds that